 Keeping them on display adds a fresh and colorful atmosphere to the room.
 You can label each basket with chalk to keep organized, prevent some fruits from aging too quickly, and add a nice rustic detail to this storage solution.

 Plus, having everything right in front of your eyes will make shopping lists a lot easier to make.
 No more rummaging through plastic bags for you!

 The kitchen counter is no longer taken up by your latest trophies from the farmer’s market.
 And these baskets filled with colorful fruits and vegetables make for an amazing accent piece, don’t you think?
 Combine it with fun kitchen wall art and you’ll get yourself a real show stopper.

 Prepping ingredients for a stir fry or stew means one thing.
 Bowls with chopped vegetables everywhere.
-And lack of any free counter space.
+And lack of any free kitchen counter space.

 This cutting board is a full-blown prep station and a must-have for every cook.
 Especially for the one confined to a small kitchen.